-Above all Lord Rippon is known for the Resolution of 1882, which would give Indians the right to local self-government.
-The scheme of local self-governments would develop the Municipal institutions which had been under the direct control of the British Crown.
-The series of enactments would set up local self-governing bodies in the rial and urban areas.
+Above all Lord Ripon is known for the Resolution of 1882, which would give Indians the right to local self-government.
+The scheme of local self-government would develop the municipal institutions which had been under the direct control of the British Crown.
+The series of enactments would set up local self-governing bodies in the rural and urban areas.
 For this, he is known as the 'Father of Local-Self Government in India.

-Other reforms of Lord Rippon include the Hunter Commission, under William Williamson Hunter which called for large scale educational reforms both at the primary and educational reforms and the First Factory Act of 1881 which reduced the working hours of local factory workers and sought to improve their condition
+Other reforms of Lord Ripon include the Hunter Commission, under William Wilson Hunter, which called for large scale educational reforms both at the primary and secondary levels of education, and the First Factory Act of 1881 which reduced the working hours of local factory workers and sought to improve their condition.